Manufacturing Production Technicians

 Production technicians can often identify potential breakdowns and fix problems before any real damage or delays occur.
 For example, they may notice that a machine is vibrating, rattling, or squeaking, or they may see that the items produced by the machine are flawed.
 Many machines are built with programmed internal evaluation systems that check the accuracy and condition of equipment.
 This helps technicians in their jobs and can also add to their responsibilities for maintaining the check-up systems.

 Technicians use a wide range of tools for preventive maintenance or repairs, which may be simple tools such as a screwdriver and wrench to repair an engine or a hoist to lift a printing press off the ground.
 They may also use power and hand tools and precision measuring instruments.
-They use any combination of electrical, electronic, hydraulic, pneumatic, or computer technologies in their work.
-The computer software programs they use during the workday can include analytical or scientific software such as Cadence PSpice and Minitab; computer-aided design software such as Autodesk AutoCAD and National Instruments Multisim; development environment software such as National Instruments LabVIEW; enterprise resource planning software like SAP; and computer numerical control software.
+They utilize any combination of electrical, electronic, hydraulic, pneumatic, or computer technologies in their work.
+The computer software programs they use during the workday can include analytical or scientific; computer-aided design, development environment, enterprise resource planning, and computer numerical control software.
+Much of this software is powered by advanced artificial intelligence (e.g., machine learning, deep learning, computer vision, natural language processing).